Premarket: North Korea; Samsung; SoftBank Uber

 The Japanese firm is seeking to buy a 17% to 22% stake in Uber at a steep discount, according to the newspaper.

-SoftBank declined to comment on the report.
+SoftBank and Uber declined to comment on the report.

 4. Thursday market recap: The Dow Jones industrial average gained 0.2%, while the S&P 500 dropped 0.1% and the Nasdaq shed 0.5%.